The opposite also happens every day. People look for job opportunities in NYC because they dream of being here.

 Following these steps can help you to find that new employment opportunity.

 Step #1: Understand the Cover Letter

 A generic cover letter isn’t going to cut it when you apply for a job in a different state.
-You need to catch the potential employer’s attention to let them know why you want to relocate.
+It would help if you caught the potential employer’s attention to let them know why you want to relocate.
 It helps to express that you are committed to the moving process and plan to be in the area soon for a job because the goal is to reduce the risk a hiring manager would have about you.